Abbeyy/web-chat/frontend/README.md

 ## Justification

 HTTP and Websocket:
-I use axios to preform ajax requests because ... [cleaner code - more concise and easily understandable thus maintainable.
-Less chance of making mistakes first time round]
+I use axios to preform ajax requests because it leads to cleaner code: the code axios allows me to produce is more concise and easily understandable.
+There is less of it, and so less chance I make mistakes when editing it because there is less to go wrong.
-I use a websocket to determine when a new message has been submitted to the database, so it can push this change to all clients connected.
-Logically, I like that the store of messages is updated once, and that there is an entity which registers a change and so pushes this change to all those concerned. [project to justify]
+However, I use JavaScript's 'fetch' instead of using an axios get request because, although axios unpacks the response for me, fetch allows me to use a callback passed to the overall function (see UserGeneration.js 76-95, getDataFromDB).
+And so, for fluidity, whereever else I may have used an axios.get, I instead use fetch.

+I use axios to put new messages into the database.
+When a message is created, it does not have an _id or a time of creation.
+But when a message is put into the database, this information is generated.
+So, to update my components correctly with all this information, I would need to query the database and find the new message put into it, to then access the _id and time of creation, to then update state from the information the websocket receives, and so the component could rerender to show the new message.
+This is very long-winded and not efficient.
+Instead, I chose to re-use my existing method, getMessagesFromDB(), which queries the database for all messages (the new message has already been put in at this time), and uses the query results to update state and rerender the component - and does not use the new-message information passed to the socket.
+This is far more efficient and, as the user's of this chat may not have strong signals, more optimal solutions are key.
+(MessageList.js 18-25, ComponentDidMount())

 ## Usage